 - a.
 Time deposits in any credit union, bank, savings bank or trust company. - b.
 Bonds or securities of any county, CDA, drainage district, technical college district, village, town, or school district of the state.
 Also, bonds issued by a local exposition district, a local professional baseball park district, a local professional football stadium district, a local cultural arts district, the University of Wisconsin Hospitals and Clinics Authority, or the Wisconsin Aerospace Authority. - c.
-Bonds or securities issued or guaranteed by the federal government. - d.
-The local government investment pool. - e.
-Any security maturing in seven years or less and having the highest or second highest rating category of a nationally recognized rating agency. - f.
-Securities of an open-end management investment company or investment trust, subject to various conditions and investment options. - g.
-Repurchase agreements with public depositories, with certain conditions.
+Bonds or securities issued or guaranteed by the federal government. - The local government investment pool.